 If you are an avid outdoors fan, perhaps you have dreams of climbing the 14ers and if you like a chill camping weekend or some snowboarding draws you to the Centennial state.

 When you join the mile-high club in Colorado, you also get to live in the state with the #1 economy, according to U.S. News.

 So how do they rank crime-wise?
 We ranked Colorado as 32nd safest state in America, but you've gotta be wondering what's the safest place to live in the state.

 Which cities really are chill and which have some unsettling undercurrents?
 To accomplish this, we determined where the safest cities in Colorado were based on the FBI's most recent crime data.

 If Cherry Hills, Colorado, is filled with cherry trees, perhaps everyone is so busy eating delicious fruit to get into much other trouble.

 Colorado's safest city is also famous for hosting two PGA championships and a U.S. Women's Open.

 Keep reading to learn more about how your city stacked up and more details about our ranking.

-For more reading on safe places to live and Colorado, check out:
+For more reading on safe places to live in and around Colorado, check out: